elehcimd/stratosphere/README.md

    * You should use the class `DuplicateRows` to ensure that duplicate entities and relationships are handled correctly, merging the contents of the `data` fields.
 Depending on your use case, you might need to implement a custom merge strategy.
    * The fields of `Flow` ORM objects map approximately to the attributes in the `Flow` objects in mitmproxy ([official documentation](https://docs.mitmproxy.org/stable/api/mitmproxy/flow.html)).
 For example, the field `flow_response_content` is documented [here](https://docs.mitmproxy.org/stable/api/mitmproxy/http.html#Response).
 The additional column `id` is a random UUID.
+   * `mitmproxy.py` is currently recording only flows whose response content type refers to tex to improve performance and reduce the database file size.
+If you want to capture images and other multimedia content, you might want to remove these filters.

 5. Test the new extractor extending `04 test extractors.ipynb`.